The Corporate Immigration Review: Germany

 Privileged third-country nationals

-For the privileged third-country nationals listed in Section 41 of the Ordinance Governing Residence,34 a double privilege is applied.
+For the privileged third-country nationals listed in Section 41 of the Ordinance Governing Residence,28 a double privilege is applied.

 They are not only entitled to enter and reside in Germany without a visa (as specified previously), but also have the privilege to apply for the grant of a residence permit for the purpose of employment after having entered Germany without a visa.
-In this respect – as previously mentioned – the application must be filed no later than 90 days after entry into Germany; otherwise, the applicant will not benefit from the standardised provisional effect as laid down in Section 81(3), Sentence 1 of the Residence Act.35 From the 91st day until the final decision, a provisional permit permitting an extended stay may be granted, in which case an additional fee of €13 applies.36 However, engaging in employment will generally not be allowed before the grant of the final permit.
+In this respect – as previously mentioned – the application must be filed no later than 90 days after entry into Germany; otherwise, the applicant will not benefit from the standardised provisional effect as laid down in Section 81(3), Sentence 1 Residence Act.29 From the 91st day until the final decision, a provisional permit permitting an extended stay may be granted, in which case an additional fee of €13 applies.30 However, engaging in employment will generally not be allowed before the grant of the final permit.
 Moreover, leaving the country during this period might result in a discussion (with either the border control when re-entering or the foreigners office before the grant of the permit) regarding whether the re-entry is legal.
-Whereas most of the commentaries available and the instructions on how to apply the law published by the Labour Office do not deal explicitly with this question, and neither favour nor disfavour it, the extended stay is likely to come to an end if the individual leaves the country and – accordingly – re-entry is then forbidden unless the reference period for the 90 days (of six months) is open again.
-This is also reflected in the instructions on how to apply the law that are published by the Ministry of Internal Affairs and applied by the foreigners offices.
-Against this background, such a permit should be applied for well ahead of time; however, once the reference period of 90 days (within any 180-day period) has expired, a visa-free entry would be possible again.

 Other third-country nationals